 Building a Website

-For this post I am going to recommend the use of WordPress when building a website, simply because it is easy, quick, has good built-in SEO, and a lot of customisation options available for appearance, security and functionality.
+For this post I am going to recommend the use of WordPress when building a website.
+It is widely known and supported, has good built-in SEO, a lot of customisation options available for appearance, security and functionality.

-Once the basic website is built, you need to add content.
-You can create this content yourself, or hire someone to do it for you.
-Just make sure the content is well-written, grammatically correct, and interesting, because Google is now a lot more strict about the quality of the content it indexes.
-We’ll talk more about content creation in the next section, so let’s move on.
+Once your website is created, you need to add content including text and images, think about your branding.
+You can create this content yourself or hire someone to do it for you.
+Make sure your content is well-written, grammatically correct and interesting.
+Google is a lot more strict about the quality of the content it indexes.

-The content on your site is probably the single most important element of this system for many reasons.
-Because you won’t be focusing solely on getting traffic from Google and sending that traffic straight off to an Amazon product, the content on your site must attract the right types of traffic and grab and keep their attention and interest.
-We’re going to take a look at a few different factors regarding the content on your site.
+The content on your site is probably the single most important element of your website.
+The content on your site must attract the right type of traffic and visitors.
+It must grab their attention and keep them interested.
+Let’s discuss different factors regarding the content on your site.

-The quality of the content on your site will have a lot to do with its success, more so than ever before.
-Not only are web surfers more in tune with what quality content should be like, but Google also uses quality as a ranking factor.
-Google checks the overall content on your site to make sure it’s relatively free of typos and errors, so it’s important to make sure your content is well written.
+The quality of the content on your site will have a lot to do with its success.
+Not only are web users more in tune with the quality of content, Google also uses quality as a ranking factor.
+Google checks the overall content on your site to ensure it is relatively free of typos and errors, therefore it is important your content is well written.

-In addition to this, Google also pays attention to the average length of time a visitor spends on your site, and whether or not they visit other pages of your site.
+In addition to this, Google also pays attention to the average length of time a visitor spends on your site and whether or not they visit other pages of your site.
 This is known as “bounce rate”.
-If you have a high bounce rate, it means people are leaving your site without looking at any other pages, Google takes this to mean your content is not what people are looking for and therefore hurt your rankings.
+If you have a high bounce rate, it means people are leaving your site without looking at any other pages.
+Google takes this to mean your content is not what people are looking for and therefore affect your rankings.

-Google wants to see the average user staying on your site for a good length of time, as well as visiting other pages.
-Make sure your content quality supports this!
-Keep in mind that visual content like videos and photo slideshows, along with interactive content like quizzes and surveys, are more likely to go viral and bring in a lot of traffic, as well as getting people to spend more time on your site.
+Google wants to see the average user staying on your site for a good length of time as well as visiting other pages.
+Make sure your content quality supports this.
+Keep in mind that visual content like videos and photo slideshows, along with interactive content such as quizzes and surveys.
+These are more likely to go viral bringing in more traffic while engaging users and spending more time on your site.

-Make sure you include relevant images in your articles, too.
-Images are vitally important these days.
-Not only do they make your article more interesting to visitors, but they provide a great way to let people share your content on social media and bring you more traffic.
-If you don’t include relevant images, you won’t see anything show up on social media, or you’ll see only your site’s logo or background, which could be worse than having no image at all.
+Make sure you include relevant images in your articles too.
+Images are vitally important, not only do they make your article more interesting, they also provide a great way to let people share your content on social media and bring you more traffic.

 The length of your content goes hand-in-hand with its quality, at least in the eyes of Google.
-While it’s been proven that the average surfer these days has a very short attention span, Google thinks that very long content is “quality”, and short content is not.
+While it has been proven that the average visitor these days has a short attention span, Google thinks that very long content is “quality” and short content is not.

-Having a variety of posts on your site will help you get more traffic and make your site more interesting, so try to include some different types of content for variety.
-Aim for having at least ten posts on you site before you attempt any type of promotion or add any affiliate links.
-This will help you rank in Google, as well as giving visitors additional content to visit, hopefully lowering your bounce rate.
+Having a variety of posts on your site will help you get more traffic and make your site more interesting.
+Try to include some different types of content for variety.
+Aim for having at least ten posts on your site before you attempt any type of promotion.
+This will help you rank in Google as well as giving visitors additional content and hopefully lowering your bounce rate.